 When the play hit Broadway in 1976, Stitt found yet another cosmic connection.
 The costume designer’s grandfather had been a member of the jury at the Leland trial.

-Currently, Stitt directs the Play Writing Department at Carnegie Mellon University in Pittsburgh.
+Stitt went on to direct the Play Writing Department at Carnegie Mellon University in Pittsburgh.
+He passed away in March 2009.